 'Sounds good.
 I suppose the Moon is not green cheese?'
 Bliss asked which surprised me as she rarely ventured opinions or questions, usually being the silent twin.

-'Indeed so, it is rock where it isn't dust.
-We can land, and you can see for yourself,' Humphs suggested.
+'Indeed, it is only rock where it isn't dust.
+We can land, and you can see for yourself,' Humph suggested.

 'I can supply them; each is a part of me and automatically adjusts to size,' Humph assured then directed, 'Under each seat is a blob, hold it over your head and say spacesuit.
 If I am nearby, that isn't necessary but good practice.'